hbridge/Duffy/strand/iOS/Strand/StrandChanges.md

 - Delete and unshare photos you've taken from Strand: use the action button when viewing a photo you took.
 - Switched analytics to Localytics

+### Bugs fixed

+- No more double help text on startup if there is a joinable Strand nearby

 ## Jun 26th, 2014

 Strand now has much more reliable notifications and lets you save your favorite photos from your strands.